klebr55/klebr55/README.md

 I live in Várzea Grande, Mato Grosso, Brazil developing Websites.

-💻 I’m working at my own agency called Criactive Design <br>
+💻 I’m working as a Freelancer for the agency Criactive Design <br>
 🌱 I’m currently learning Next.js and TailwindCSS and implementing them on my projects <br>
 📫 How to reach me: klebervinicius_@hotmail.com or Instagram @klebervinz <br>
 🌎 My Languages 🌎 <br>